Johnny Smith (The Dead Zone): Novel

 In 1953, Johnny Smith is six years old when he suffers a head injury and immediately has a psychic vision of the near future, an event he barely even remembers as an adult.
 As an adult in 1971, Johnny Smith is an English teacher living in Cleaves Mills, nearby the fictional town of Castle Rock in Maine.
 After a date with his girlfriend Sarah at a county fair, he is involved in a car crash.
 His injuries leave him in a coma for four and a half years.
 Desperate for hope, his mother Vera becomes intensely religious, believing prayer will bring her son back.

 On May 17, 1975, Johnny regains consciousness.
 Medical testing reveals a minor part of his brain suffered permanent damage.
 As if to compensate for the damage, a long-dormant part of his brain has become active.
 When Johnny touches certain people or objects, he now sometimes experiences psychic visions relating to them, revealing either hidden truths about their past, dangers in their future, or situations happening in the present that are connected to them.
 His visions have limitations and parts of them are often clouded.
 Johnny refers to this obstructed information as existing in the damaged part of his brain, "the dead zone."

-Initially hoping to use his powers to help others, such as warning a woman that her kitchen is on fire, Johnny eventually denies their existence and is relieved when a tabloid reporter, which he refused to co-operate with, decides to label him a fraud.
+Initially hoping to use his powers to help others, such as warning a woman that her kitchen is on fire, Johnny eventually denies their existence and is relieved when a tabloid reporter, with whom he refused to co-operate, decides to label him a fraud.
 Johnny then reluctantly uses his power again when Sheriff George Bannerman seeks assistance in tracking the Castle Rock Strangler, a serial killer.
 After finding the killer, Johnny is again a subject of interest to news media.
 He is unable to return to his old teaching job on the grounds that he is now "too controversial" to be an educator.
 He goes into semi-retirement, taking a job as a private tutor.
 Sometime later, he meets rising politician Greg Stillson.
-As a result, Johnny foresees a nuclear apocalypse that Stillson will directly cause if he goes on to become President.
+As a result, Johnny foresees a nuclear apocalypse that Stillson will directly cause if he goes on to become president.

 Reluctant to resort to murder, Johnny's hand is forced when he discovers that he has developed a terminal tumor.
 With no hope of gathering evidence to expose Stillson's threat in the time left to him, Johnny instead attempts to shoot him at a public event.
 Johnny fails and is fatally wounded by Stillson's security detail, but not before the politician is photographed attempting to use a nearby child as a human shield.
-Grabbing Stillson's leg, Johnny dies knowing that he has succeeded in preventing Stillson from ever becoming President.
+Grabbing Stillson's leg, Johnny dies knowing that he has succeeded in preventing Stillson from ever becoming president.

 The 1983 movie adaptation of The Dead Zone is mainly faithful to the novel but does include some changes.
 In the movie, Johnny explains that visions of the future include a "blank spot" or "dead zone" and his doctor concludes this represents that the future is not set and can be altered.